 Condition Reason: To ensure safe access is maintained to footpaths and roads during building works.
 F. 6.
-Maintenance of Environmental Controls

-While site work is being carried out, the following monitoring, measures and controls must be maintained:

-- a) erosion and sediment controls,
+Maintenance of Environmental Controls While site work is being carried out, the following monitoring, measures and controls must be maintained: a) erosion and sediment controls. b) dust controls. c) dewatering discharges, d) noise controls, e) vibration monitoring and controls, and f) ablutions.

-- b) dust controls,

-- c) dewatering discharges,

-- d) noise controls,

-- e) vibration monitoring and controls, and

-- f) ablutions.

 Condition Reason: To ensure that environmental controls are maintained during building works to protect the public and surrounding environment.

-F. 7.
-Support of Adjoining Land and Buildings

-While site work is being carried out, a person must not to do anything on or in relation to the site (the supporting land) that removes the support provided by the supporting land to any other land (the supported land) or building (the supported building).
+7. Compliance with Geotechnical / Hydrogeological Monitoring Program While site work is being carried out, excavation must be undertaken in accordance with the recommendations of the Geotechnical / Hydrogeological Monitoring Program and any oral or written direction of the supervising professional engineer.
+The Principal Contractor and any sub-contractor must strictly follow the Geotechnical / Hydrogeological Monitoring Program for the development including, but not limited to: the location and type of monitoring systems to be utilised, recommended hold points to allow for inspection and certification of geotechnical and hydrogeological measures by the professional engineer, and the contingency plan. · The consent authority cannot require that the author of the geotechnical/hydrogeological report submitted with the development application to be appointed as the professional engineer supervising the work however, it is the Council's recommendation that the author of the report be retained during the construction stage.
+Condition Reason: To ensure the geotechnical and/or hydrogeological impacts of the development are appropriately managed.
+F. 8.
+Support of Adjoining Land and Buildings While site work is being carried out, a person must not to do anything on or in relation to the site (the supporting land) that removes the support provided by the supporting land to any other land (the supported land) or building (the supported building).
 For the purposes of this condition, supporting land includes the natural surface of the site, the subsoil of the site, any water beneath the site, and any part of the site that has been reclaimed.
+Notes: · This condition does not authorise any trespass or encroachment upon any adjoining or supported land or building whether private or public.
+Where any underpinning, shoring, soil anchoring (temporary or permanent) or the like is considered necessary upon any adjoining or supported land by any person the Principal Contractor or Owner-builder must obtain: